 Throw in the seasonings of your choice such as black pepper, sage, thyme, or marjoram.
 Add onions, shallots and/or garlic.
 Leeks are not traditional but you could use them instead of onions.
 Go for Tex Mex Western rib seasonings with cumin, cilantro, garlic, red chili flakes or fresh hot diced chilies.
 Stir to distribute the seasonings.

 Cover the Dutch oven with the lid.
-Cook on low so the liquid barely simmers for 3 hours.
+Cook on low so the liquid barely simmers for 3 hours, until the ribs are falling-apart tender.
 Don't let the liquid evaporate completely.

 Items you will need

 Use a heavy pan with a tight-fitting lid on the stove, if you don't have a Dutch oven.
 You can also brown the ribs on your stove top first, then transfer them to a slow cooker for the rest of the cooking time.

 Don't let the oil smoke before adding the ribs to brown.
 The meat may taste burnt.